-Patrons with blocked accounts are unable to check out new books or renew books currently checked out.
+Patrons with blocked accounts are unable to check out or renew books.
 A blocked patron should be able to access information about why her or his account is blocked by logging in to "My Account" on NUcat .
-Patrons unable to log in to "My Account" at all should contact the Circulation Desk .
+Patrons unable to log in to "My Account" should contact the Circulation Desk .

 Fines and fees are payable by cash, check, money order, or credit card at the Main Circulation Desk whenever the cash register is open.
 Credit card payments are accepted over the phone at 847-491-7633.

 Payments may also be made by mailing a check (payable to NU Library) to:

 Please call to verify the amount owed before sending any payment by mail